ApeX logoApeX

 Users can force exit the system

 Force exit allows the users to escape censorship by withdrawing their funds.
-The system allows users to force the withdrawal of funds by submitting a request directly to the contract on-chain.
+The system allows users to force the withdrawal of funds by submitting a request directly to the contract onchain.
 The request must be served within 7d.
 If this does not happen, the system will halt regular operation and permit trustless withdrawal of funds.
 Perpetual positions can also be force closed before withdrawing, however this requires the user to find the counterparty for the trade themselves.

 • Funds can be lost if the user is unable to find the counterparty for the force trade.